hsd315/Data-Mining/Breast Cancer Data Analysis/README.md

 Problem Two: Breast Cancer Data
 =========================
+(See Report Pdf to see the clearer version)
 1. The data set $\Delta$ is collected from the University of Wisconsin Hospitals, Madison from Dr. William H. Wolberg.
 The size of $\Delta$ is 699.
 The data set can be used to detect the malignant cancer or